+44 7393 450837

 What is a private placement?

 Private placements are sales of stock or bonds to a small group of accredited investors or financial institutions rather than to the general public.
+Private placements can also be an alternative investment opportunity for investors seeking higher return.
 It is another way to get money besides doing an IPO or initial public offering.
 When compared to public offerings, private placements have less rules to follow (more on this later).

 These offerings are specifically targeted at a limited pool of accredited investors and are excluded from the requirement to register with the Securities and Exchange Commission (SEC).
 By qualifying for this exemption, the issuer can save money on expenses normally connected with a public offering and have greater leeway in setting conditions.